Pelvic Health

 pregnant belly with a bow wrapped around it

-Available at Windermere, St. Albert, and Capilano Rehabilitation Centre locations.
+Available at Windermere, St. Albert, Capilano Rehabilitation Centre, Legacy Calgary, University District Calgary, and Royal Glenora locations.

 your pelvic health deserves a personal and professional approach

-Leading Edge Physiotherapy is pleased to offer Women’s and Men’s Pelvic Health Physiotherapy for those patients dealing with pelvic dysfunction in Edmonton and St. Albert.
+Leading Edge Physiotherapy is pleased to offer Women’s and Men’s Pelvic Health Physiotherapy for those patients dealing with pelvic dysfunction in Edmonton, Calgary and St. Albert.
 We offer our services in a private, comfortable and professional setting that allows you to make the progress you deserve.

 Pelvic health issues can come in a variety of forms.
 They can be embarrassing, stressful and isolating.
 You are not alone.
 We have done our homework and are excited to put today’s innovations together with the experts who know how to apply the research and skills needed to improve your function.